rohanrrao/xity-starter/src/blog/simple-blog-post.md

 )
 ```

-... and here some css code with line highlight
+... and here are some CSS code with a line highlight:

 ```css/1,3-4
 :root {